kubeflow/community/committee-steering/README.md

 ## Ownership Transfer

 The KSC members hold administrative ownership of Kubeflow assets.
-When new members of the KSC are elected, a GitHub issue must be created to facilitate the transfer to the incoming members.
+When new members of the KSC are elected, [a GitHub community issue](https://github.com/kubeflow/community/issues/812) must be created to facilitate the transfer to the incoming members.

 GitHub issue name: